VicNing/reinventedJQ/README.md

 # reinventedJQ
-A reinvented(probobly) jQuery like DOM selection library.
+A reinvented(probably) jQuery like DOM selection library.